 Typical arrangement on vertical units has the drive shaft at the top with counterclockwise rotation and discharge to the left.
 Horizontal units are typically arranged with the drive shaft at the left with counterclockwise rotation and discharge down.
-See drawings on page 9, for other various unit arrangements and possible conversions.

 When a unit is DIRECT COUPLED to its driver, the driver RPM must be selected or governed so as not to exceed the maximum speed rating of the unit.
-Refer to TABLE 1a, page14 in the GAS Section, TABLE 1b, page 15 in the DVJ Section, TABLE 1c, page 19 in the DPJ Section and TABLE 1d, page 20 in the VJ Section for allowable speeds of various unit sizes.
+Refer to Table 1, page 12, and Table 1a, page 13 for allowable speeds of various unit sizes.